trailofbits/siderophile/README.md

 With the callgraph in hand, we see which elements from the `siderophile` output are actually executed from the crate in question.
 This is done with the `find_unsafe_nodes.py` script.
 The script is not guaranteed to find everything, but it has shown good results against manual search.
 It is also not immune to false positives, although none have been found yet.
 The labels of the nodes that are found to be unsafe are copied into a separate file that will be used as input for the final step.

 The final step is to trace these unsafe nodes in the callgraph.
 The `trace_unsafety.py` script loads the callgraph, the list of tainted nodes, and the current crate name and processes the list of tainted nodes one-by-one.
-For each node in the list, the script will find every upstream node in the callgraph, and increment their "badness" by one, thus indicating that they use unsafety at some point in their execution.
+For each node in the list, the script will find every upstream node in the callgraph, and increment their badness by one, thus indicating that they use unsafety at some point in their execution.
 At the end of this process, all the nodes with nonzero badness are printed out, sorted in descending order by badness.

 ## Limitations